 - 1. Does the student have a significant cognitive disability? - 2.
-Is the student unable to master the grade-level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials? - 3.
-Is the student participating in a curriculum based on the Florida Standards Alternate Assessment (FSAA) Access Points for all academic areas? - 4.
-Does the student require extensive direct instruction in academics based on access points in order to acquire, generalize, and transfer skills across settings?
+Is the student unable to master the grade level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials?
+Even with appropriate and allowable instructional accommodations, assistive technology or accessible instructional materials, does the student require modifications, as defined in Rule 6A-603411(1)(z), F.A.C., to the grade level general state content standards pursuant to Rule 6A-1.09041, F.A.C.? - Is the student participating in a curriculum based on the Florida Standards Alternate Assessment (FSAA) Access Points for all academic areas? - 4.3.
+Does the student require extensive direct instruction in academics based on access points in order to acquire, generalize, and transfer skills across settings? academic areas of English language arts, mathematics, social studies, and science based on access points in order to acquire, generalize, and transfer skills across settings?